The STL+ C++ Library Collection

 Exceptions used in STLplus that are common to more than one component are collected in header exceptions.hpp.

-The following three exceptions are defined for indicating errors in the use of STLplus iterators in the container classes (well, those that have iterators) and for indicating errors in smart pointers:
+The following exceptions are defined for indicating errors in the use of STLplus iterators in the container classes (well, those that have iterators) and for indicating errors in smart pointers: